hazafantasy/jhazelnut-csms-service/README.md

 # How to run

-Clone from here, build using gradle (or if you don't have) gradle installes you could use the gradle wrapper.
+Clone from here, build using gradle (or if you don't have gradle installed you could use the gradle wrapper).
-Run the .jar generated
+Finally run the .jar generated to start te spring boot embedded web server (aka "tomcat el gato diablo").

     git clone https://github.com/hazafantasy/jhazelnut-csms-service.git
     cd jhazelnut-csms-service